FRBCesab/tips-and-tricks/CONTRIBUTING.md

 ### New post

-If you want to contribute by writing a new post, please this [page](https://frbcesab.github.io/tips-and-tricks/contribute.html).
+If you want to contribute by writing a new post, please read this [page](https://frbcesab.github.io/tips-and-tricks/contribute.html).

 **Thanks for your contribution!**